bewest/insulaudit/README.markdown

 and re-inserting into the PC.
 On mac, I can't recall if this is necessary.
 We just need a generic usb-serial adapter.
-I haven't tried it, but I suspect COM1 will likely work on MS, although auto-scanning will not detect it.
-If your mac inserts the device somewhere under /dev/usb.serial* we will likely scan it.
+I haven't tried it, but I suspect COM1 will likely work on M$, although auto-scanning will not detect it.
+If your mac inserts the device somewhere under `/dev/usb.serial*` we will likely scan it.

 In dmesg, you should see a message like this when you